SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ## Conclusion
 <a name="sec6"> </a>

-SharePoint 2013 introduced several improvements to workflows.
-This article detailed the changes related to workflow forms that were driven from changes to the workflow architecture in SharePoint Server 2013.
+SharePoint introduced several improvements to workflows.
+This article detailed the changes related to workflow forms that were driven from changes to the workflow architecture in SharePoint.
 This article also demonstrated how to create both custom association forms and initiation forms that can be used to meet the demanding requirements in automating today's business process using Visual Studio 2012.